cosmos/cosmos-sdk/docs/building-modules/invariants.md

 The `string` return value is the invariant message, which can be used when printing logs, and the `bool` return value is the actual result of the invariant check.

 In practice, each module implements `Invariant`s in a `./keeper/invariants.go` file within the module's folder.
-The standard is to implement one `Invariant` function per logical grouping of invariants as demonstrated in the following example:
+The standard is to implement one `Invariant` function per logical grouping of invariants with the following model:

 ```go
 // Example for an Invariant that checks balance-related invariants